Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Main Results

-We now provide a list of sufficient conditions for the mirror descent potential based on the Minkowski functional.
-The conditions depend on whether discrete-time or continuous-time mirror descent is used. \begin{assumption} The potential $\psi:\RR^d \to [0,\infty)$ satisfies: \begin{defenum} \myitem{(I)} For continuous-time MD, $\psi$ is twice differentiable, and in discrete-time, $\psi$ is differentiable.
-In both cases, the gradient of $\psi$ vanishes at zero, that is, $\nabla \psi(0)=0$. \myitem{(II)} The square-root $\sqrt{\psi}$ is convex.
-Note that we assumed $\psi\geq 0$. \myitem{(III)} In discrete time, $\psi$ is $\rho$-strongly convex with respect to some norm, and in continuous time, it is strictly convex (cf.\ \cref{def:continuous-mirror-descent}). \myitem{(IV)} There exist constants $c_l,c_u>0$ independent of all other parameters, such that
+for some data-dependent, not necessarily computable regularization strength $\lambda_n(\tau) \geq 0$.
+The conditions on the potential we formulate below then depend on whether discrete-time or continuous-time mirror descent is used. \begin{assumption} The potential $\psi:\RR^d \to [0,\infty)$ satisfies: \begin{defenum}[leftmargin=*,itemsep=0pt,topsep=2pt] \myitem{(I)} For continuous-time MD, $\psi$ is twice differentiable, and in discrete-time, $\psi$ is differentiable.
+In both cases, the gradient of $\psi$ vanishes at zero, that is, $\nabla \psi(0)=0$. \myitem{(II)} The square-root $\sqrt{\psi}$ is convex. \myitem{(III)} In discrete time, $\psi$ is $\rho$-strongly convex with respect to some norm, and in continuous time, it is strictly convex (and in paricular, satisfies \cref{def:discrete-mirror-descent,def:continuous-mirror-descent}, respectively). \myitem{(IV)} There exist constants $c_l,c_u>0$ independent of all other parameters, such that

 \end{defenum} \end{assumption}